News & Announcements

 workshop

-The Centre for Time Use Research (CTUR) is happy to announce the availability of one-day introductory time use data workshops, focusing on what is time use research and how to handle time use data (using Stata) in a fun and interactive setting.
+An introductory time use data workshop, focusing on what time use research is and how to handle time use data (using Stata) in a fun and interactive setting, are now available.

 Time use data offer a unique way to investigate issues of social life, paid work patterns, work-life balance, family, gender, and wellbeing, through instantaneous enjoyment.